Queries

 useQuery does not discard query response data, allowing you to render partial results.

-When React mounts and renders a component that calls the
+When React renders a component that calls

-useQuery hook, Apollo Client automatically executes the specified query.
+useQuery, Apollo Client automatically executes the corresponding query.
 But what if you want to execute a query in response to a different event, such as a user clicking a button?

 The